Zenaida Manfugás: Biography

 Manfugás was born on February 22, 1922 in Guantánamo, Cuba.
 Her father was Judge Amando González Veranés and her mother, Andrea Manfugás Crombet, was a renowned pianist and teacher.
 She had two sisters: Alicia and Aida Esther.
-Your mother's family is descended from the renowned composer Nene Manfugás, who was a performer of Sonnets in the first half of the 20th century.
+Her mother's family is descended from the renowned composer Nene Manfugás, who was a performer of Sonnets in the first half of the 20th century.

 Her family settled in Baracoa.
 In this city her father served as municipal judge while her mother founded a music school linked with the Conservatorio Orbón.
 She studied in Santiago de Cuba.
 Manfugás and her sisters began piano lessons at age five, under their mother's tutelage.
 At age seven, Manfugás was able to play Mozart "Coronation Mass", and Beethoven "Concerto 5".
 Manfugás gave her first concert in 1949 in Havana, playing at the Anfiteatro de Avenida del Puerto and being part of the Gonzalo Roig's Municipal Band.
 In her concert she played the "Concerto in A Minor" by Edvard Grieg.
 This became a frequent venue for Manfugás.

 Three years after her debut, Journalist Agustín Tamargo got that the then President of the Colegio de Belén University in Havana, Father Joseph Rubino, gave to Manfugás a scholarship to study music in Spain and Roig asked her to play at Havana's Cathedral Square.

 So, in 1952, Manfugás moved to Spain and started her studies at the Real Conservatorio Superior de Música de Madrid (Royal Conservatory of Music of Madrid), where she was a student of Professor Tomas Andrade de Silva.
 She performed "concerts and premieres" in Spain, where she performed Dos Danzas (song composed by Harold Gramatges) in 1953.
 She then moved to Paris where she studied under the tutelage of Walter Gieseking.

 Where she returned to Cuba in 1958, she was asked to play her music at the Auditorium Theater on December 21 that year.
 However, later, the organizers convinced him to delay the concert until January 9, 1959, but in this year, Cuba was "in the revolutionary ferment of the triumph" of Fidel Castro's guerrilla movement and Manfugás was not able to play her music at the Auditorium until 1960.